-Collaborative Design of Prefabricated Facade Systems
+Collaborative Design of Prefabricated Façade Systems

-How do we work: Digital Craftmsanship
+How we work: Digital Craftsmanship

 To enhance creativity and design freedom among architects, we stream our research investigations into three main directions: custom parametric modelling instruments, flexible robotic fabrication and most importantly a collaborative design process between various stakeholders.
 The digital design and fabrication tools are developed in parallel and are informed with technical limitations and material properties of wood.
 As such, this solution brings a new value to the industrial setup, a digital craftsmanship, where the creative needs and technical feasibility meet a stable ground forming continuous design-to-fabrication process.

 We analyse and improve existing industrial production processes of ERNE AG Holzbau as well as establish new automated production methods to support architects during the creation of their individual ideas.
-Through collaborative work between researchers and ERNE’s engineers we established innovative 2-robot fabrication processes for complex façade assembly as well as set of individual supporting production processes.
+Through collaborative work between researchers and ERNE’s engineers, we established innovative 2-robot fabrication processes for complex façade assembly as well as a set of individual supporting production processes.

 Understanding architects’ expectations towards facade systems are crucial in our investigations.
 We ground our research on the concept of collaborative customization, in which the needs of the customers inform the manufacturing process.
-We explore different modes of exchange between architects and construction company and adjust accordingly the offer of the industrial partner.
+We explore different modes of exchange between architects and the construction company and adjust accordingly the offer of the industrial partner.

-Stories: Learning from the past
+Wood facades: Learning from the past

 Wooden facades have a long history in Switzerland.
 Their form and aesthetics steam from centuries of trials and errors, which led to optimized systems regarding available resources, production feasibility and performance in the local climate.
 In our research we are learning from the old masters.
 Together with carpenters, wood engineers, robotic specialists and architects we are looking for the new interpretations of historic wood façades – shingles, board-on-board and beam-based facades.
 With the help of new design and production technologies we creatively expand its aesthetic expression, while keeping original logic and performance.